amaranth-lang/amaranth/README.md

 FOSS toolchains are listed in **bold**.

-### Migration from [Migen][]
+### Migration from Migen

-If you are already familiar with [Migen][], the good news is that nMigen provides a comprehensive Migen compatibility layer!
+If you are already familiar with Migen, the good news is that nMigen provides a comprehensive Migen compatibility layer!
 An existing Migen design can be synthesized and simulated with nMigen in three steps:

   1. Replace all `from migen import <...>` statements with `from nmigen.compat import <...>`.
   2. Replace every explicit mention of the default `sys` clock domain with the new default `sync` clock domain.
 E.g. `ClockSignal("sys")` is changed to `ClockSignal("sync")`.